Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--kVvrassZVw.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: How will we crossplay?
 https://www.youtube.com/watch?v=-kVvrassZVw
-This question was possibly duplicated with a more recent answer: [November 3rd, 2020 Livestream Q&A: Can I play on Epic with someone on Steam?](./yt-zekvCEX_mv8.md) [https://www.youtube.com/watch?v=zekvCEX_mv8](https://www.youtube.com/watch?v=zekvCEX_mv8)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: How can I play with a friend, Epic/Steam?](./yt-5THxL1hH6GI.md) [https://www.youtube.com/watch?v=5THxL1hH6GI](https://www.youtube.com/watch?v=5THxL1hH6GI)

 ### Topics